Iron & Steel · India · 2026

 IF (Induction Furnace)1.2–2.00.5–0.82.5+₹36–56 lakh

-EU default values assume the emission intensity of the worst 10% of EU producers — far higher than even Indian actuals.
-A typical Indian BF-BOF plant emitting 2.5 tCO₂/tonne would pay based on 3.5+ tCO₂/tonne under defaults — an overpayment of ₹56–80 lakh per 1,000 tonnes.
-CarbonSettle calculates your verified actual emissions from existing factory documents.
+EU default values assume the emission intensity of the worst 10% of EU producers — higher even than Indian actuals.
+A typical Indian BF-BOF plant emitting 2.5 tCO₂/t pays as if it emitted 3.5+ tCO₂/t.
+That's a ₹56–80 lakh overpayment per 1,000 t.
+CarbonSettle calculates verified actuals from your existing factory documents.

 Jamshedpur–Bokaro Belt